-- The above amount includes course/Tuition fee; accommodation in double room; food (breakfast, lunch and dinner); and transport (for travels within Varanasi as part of the course programme) only.
+- The above amount includes course/Tuition fee; accommodation in double room; food (breakfast and dinner); and transport (for travels within Varanasi as part of the course programme) only.

 - It does not include air tickets, VISA fees or any other costs arising out of personal preferences.

 - Extra cost for single room: 500 Euro

 There is a possibility to rent a single room for which extra sum needs to be paid.

 - The selected applicants will receive an letter (through e-mail) latest by 15th October 2018 communicating their provisional admission.

 - The selected applicants are required to pay the entire amount of fee (see below) latest by 31st Oct.
 2018 following which an admission letter will be issued.
 In case of non-payment, the place may be allotted to the other applicants in the waiting list.